obsidianmd/obsidian-developer-docs/en/Obsidian Publish/About Obsidian Publish.md

 ## CSS variables

 Theming for Obsidian Publish is made simple with CSS variables.
 [Learn more about CSS variables and how to use them.](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)

 The list of CSS variables available for customization fall into two groups:

-- [[App CSS variables]] are inherited from the Obsidian App theme.
+- [[App CSS variables]] are inherited from the Obsidian app theme.
 These primarily control the colors and styling of the content.
 - [[Publish CSS variables]] control the elements specific to Obsidian Publish.